The Effect of Time Series Distance Functions on Functional Climate Networks: Materials and methods

-\citet{yamasaki08} used time series of temperature and observed that El-Niño significantly influences the dynamics of the network.
-The authors show that the El-Niño does not significantly change the temperature in different areas in world.
-However, they observed that many network edges are broken and the remaining ones serve as a measure of the phenomenon.
-The authors concluded that the network connections appear to encompass information that is not captured by previous analyzes.
-This result suggests that the complex networks theory may reveal patterns previously not observed by traditional techniques.
-Several other studies reinforce this idea. \citet{berezin12} used temperature and geopotential series to construct climate networks and observed that the relationship between these fluctuations in different geographic regions presents a robust network pattern.
-So far, it was believed that these variations were not stable and difficult to predict. \citet{steinhaeuser11} show that the attributes extracted from communities in climate networks can be used as predictive climatic indexes and present statistically better results than traditional clustering methods. \citet{boers14} show that it is possible to predict climatic extremes using complex networks.
-Climate networks have also been used to investigate large-scale circulations, climate modes, their teleconnections and for model intercomparison \citep{yamasaki08, tsonis08, deza15, bracco18}
+Yamasaki \emph{et~al.}~\cite{yamasaki08} used globally distributed temperature time series and observed that the presence of El Niño conditions in the eastern tropical Pacific significantly affects the structure of the resulting network.
+The authors showed that while El Niño does not necessarily change the temperature in different parts of the world significantly, many network edges are broken under its influence, so that the remaining ones serve as a measure for characterizing this phenomenon.
+Their tentative conclusion was that the network connections encompass information that had not been captured by previously employed more traditional statistical analyses, which suggests that complex network theory can reveal patterns not observed before by established techniques from statistical climatology.
+Several later studies have reinforced this idea.
+For example, Berezin \emph{et~al.}~\cite{berezin12} used temperature and geopotential height time series to construct functional climate networks and observed that the relationship between their fluctuations in different geographical regions presents a robust network pattern, while the common belief prior to their study was rather that these variations were not stable and difficult to predict.
+Steinhaeuser \emph{et~al.}~\cite{steinhaeuser11} showed that the attributes extracted from communities in climate networks can be used as predictive climatic indices and present statistically better results than traditional clustering methods.
+Boers \emph{et~al.}~\cite{boers14} demonstrated the possibility to predict climatic extremes using complex networks.
+Functional climate networks have also been used to investigate large-scale circulation patterns, climate variability modes, their teleconnections, and for model intercomparison \cite{tsonis08,yamasaki08,deza15,bracco18}.